abrookins/WrapToColumn/README.md

 ## License

-This plugin is licensed under the GPLv2.
-See COPYING.
+This plugin is licensed under the GPLv2 and Apache License 2.0 (I hear they're incompatible, but IANAL).
+See COPYING.txt and LICENSE.txt.